multiverse-os/oht/README.md

 A shared onion address used in this manner can act both the identifier for the p2p network and possibly more importantly as a catalyst to form the p2p network in a decentralized way.

-Typically, a p2p network is reliant on predefined trusted boot strap nodes used to obtain an initial list of peers.
+Typically, a p2p network is reliant on predefined trusted boot strap nodes used to obtain an initial list of peers but by using a shared onion address it may be possible to securely bootstrap a DHT network in a decentralized way.

-**Decentralized bootstrapping and service discovery** can be accomplished by using a shared onion address to identify the network.
-Potential peers can use the shared onion address either hard coded into their client or in a configuration file or a converted from a mnemoic phrase.
-Meanwhile peers the client of peers already connected to the p2p network optionally send a random known peer address.
-After a potential peer collects enough active peer addresses the potential peer connects to the network if verification succeeds.
+**Decentralized bootstrapping and service discovery** can be accomplished by using a shared onion address to identify the network (oht:address).
+Potential peers can use the shared onion address either hard coded into their client or in a configuration file or a converted from a easier to communicate mnemoic phrase.
+Meanwhile users who are already connected to the p2p network can randomly select a known peer and send the address to anyone listening on the known onion address.
+After a potential peer collects enough active peer addresses the potential peer connects to the network.

-*Verfication may be possible by asking another random peer to give you a peer to send to the potential peer.
-The answer is signed by both peers and possibly include a checksum hash of the peer table.
-The potential peer ask for verification from both peers who generated the answer.
-This may allow banning based on ecdsa keys used to sign a message with incorrect data.*

 Shared onion addresses also may allow for **possible decentralized DHT API and decentralized web UI**.
 Active peers may optionally serve standard API defined by the protocol or configuration.
 For example, a simple REST API could be used to serve the DHT.
 Several requests can be made, checked for correctness and verified.